 A person who promises to pay the debt of another person, if that person fails to pay.

-A calculator that helps you work out the current value of your home and provides general information about the house price market
+The House Price Index (HPI) is a calculator that helps you work out the current value of your home and provides general information about the house price market.

 A form of ownership frequently used by couples which ensures that when one dies, the property passes automatically to the other.
 The alternative is Tenancy in Common.

-A KFI requires all lenders to set out the details of all associated rates and fees for a mortgage product in the same format to enable customers to easily compare products.
+A Ket Facts Illustration (KFI) requires all lenders to set out the details of all associated rates and fees for a mortgage product in the same format to enable customers to easily compare products.

 Ownership of a property, by a landlord or freeholder, for a fixed term, usually between 99 and 999 years.
 The buyer buys the lease and pays ground rent and service charges to the landlord or freeholder.

 Loan to Value (LTV) is the amount of the mortgage balance shown as a percentage against the value of the property.
-For example, an £75,000 mortgage on a house worth £100,000 would have a 75% loan to value.
+For example, a £75,000 mortgage on a house worth £100,000 would have a 75% LTV.

 A legal document signed and sealed and delivered to effect a transfer of property and to show the legal right to possess it.